ghostdevv/rollup-obfuscator/README.md

 # Migrate to v4

-v4 of this plugin now requires a minimum Node version of v16, it may still work on older versions but it isn't tested. `options.global` was removed and is effectively no longer the default, some issues came up that made it no longer make sense.
+v4 of this plugin now requires a minimum Node version of v16, it may still work on older versions but it isn't tested. `options.global` was removed and is now follows v3's `global: false` behaviour, some issues came up that made it no longer make sense.
 Finally a few obfuscator option defaults were changed to: `stringArray: false`, `sourceMap: true`.
 If you're project doesn't work with v4 please let me know why by [creating an issue](https://github.com/ghostdevv/rollup-obfuscator/issues/new).
 You can see the [full code changes here](https://github.com/ghostdevv/rollup-obfuscator/compare/v3.0.2...v4.0.0).

 # Support